mohitbagra/vsts-extensions/README.md

 "src/Apps.js" file manages all the apps that build and package command look into.
 If you want to build and package just 1 extension, comment all other into Apps.js file.

+If you want to fork just one of the extensions from it in your own account, do the following -

+1. Fork the repo
+2. Decide which extension do you want.
+Lets say you want "Checklist" extension.
+3. Go to "src" folder and delete all folders except "Checklist" and "Library".
+"Library" holds a set of common components/utilities that every extension of mins uses, so you need this folder.
+4. In Apps.js file, remove everything except "Checklist"
+5. In tsconfig file, edit "paths" property.
+Remove all except "Checklist" and "Library".
+6. In webpack.config.js file, edit "alias".
+Remove all except "Checklist" and "Library".

+And you are all set.
+Run "npm run package" to build and package your extension and "npm start" to start a local dev server